minprog/pyprog/opdrachten/week5/algorithms/index.md

 for i in range(n):
     element = array[i]
     j = i
-    while j > 0 and array[j - 1] > element:
+    while j > 0 and array[j - 1] > element: # swapping
         array[j] = array[j - 1]
         j = j - 1
     array[j] = element
     print(array) # debug print
 ~~~

-Perform the procedure on list 'array' with values `[5, 1, 2, 8, 6]`.
+Perform this code on paper with list 'array' with values `[5, 1, 2, 8, 6]`.
 Show every swap on an individual line and show which elements you're swapping by underlining them.
 Also show which part of the array is sorted on every line by drawing a rectangle around the sorted part of the array.

 ![](sort.PNG)